 The College governors regularly receive and approve financial plans in line with the College's annual cycle of reporting and that of the DfE.
-In July 2023 the governors approved a financial plan which set objectives for the period to 2025/26.
+In July 2024 the governors approved a financial plan which set objectives for the period to 2025/26.
 The DfE have recently altered their reporting arrangement and from 2023/24 the College will no longer have to provide quarterly financial forecasts.
-Instead the College will provide a year-end return which will focus on agreed KPI's and a cash sweep analysis.
-The College aims to stabilise Financial Health as 'Good' from 2023/24 onwards; that aim being surpassed in 2021/22 with outstanding - a proud achievement having been in 'Requires Improvement' for the past 4 years.
+Instead, the College will provide a year-end return which will focus on agreed KPI's and a cash sweep analysis.
+The College aims to stabilise Financial Health as 'Good' from 2023/24 onwards.
 Going forward, the consolidation as 'Good' is to be achieved through a combination of growth in market share of key funding streams and achieving efficiency savings from its cost base.
 As part of the process of approval the College governors also review sensitivity analyses in order to determine the level of risk within the forecasts and to help plan the overall strategy and direction of the College.
-A key factor in the plans for 2023/24 is to grow the 16-18 Study Programme and to a lesser extent, to grow Apprenticeships
+A key factor in the plans for 2024/25 is to grow the 16-18 Study Programme and to a lesser extent, to grow Apprenticeships.

-Treasury policies and objectives
+Treasury Policies and Objectives

 Treasury management is the management of the College's cash flows, its banking and money market transactions, the effective control of the risks associated with those activities, and the pursuit of optimum performance consistent with those risks.
 The College has a separate treasury management policy in place which, together with investment performance, is reviewed annually by the Governors.
-The College has £3.0m of long term borrowings provided by the Department for Education (DfE) in support of the merger in 2017/18.
+The College has £3.0m of long-term borrowings provided by the Department for Education (DfE) in support of the merger in 2017/18.
+The first repayments were made during 2023/24 reducing the capital balance to £2.7m.
+The loan will be fully repaid by 31 July 2033.